 If people with G6PD deficiency are exposed to a trigger, they can very quickly develop acute haemolytic anaemia, which requires medical attention.
 If you or your child develops jaundice (yellow skin and eyes), dark-coloured urine, pale skin or lethargy, see your GP as soon as possible.

-If you’re not sure what to do, you can call the healthdirect helpline to speak with a registered nurse on 1800 022 222, 24 hours a day.
+If you’re not sure what to do, you can call the healthdirect helpline to speak with a registered nurse on 1800 022 222, 24 hours a day (known as NURSE-ON-CALL in Victoria).

 Living with G6PD deficiency